satti-hari-krishna-reddy/kestra-auto-heal/README.md

-# Enhanced Self-Healing Workflow for Kestra
+# Automated Workflow Resilience System for Kestra
 ## 🌟 Introduction
 In complex systems, workflows are bound to fail occasionally.
 Whether due to transient issues like network timeouts or persistent bugs, handling these failures automatically can significantly improve system resilience.

-This project is a self-healing workflow built with Kestra.
+This project is an Automated Workflow Resilience System built with Kestra.
 It monitors and manages other workflows within Kestra, automatically identifying and addressing errors, retrying operations, and notifying developers when manual intervention is required.

 **With this workflow, you can:**